v1t3ls0n/tempe-weather-spa/README.md

 #### Web Development by Guy Vitelson | UX/UI Design by May Vitelson

-#### built with React.js Node.js MongoDB Database and the OpenWeatherMap API
+#### Built with React.js Node.js MongoDB Database and the OpenWeatherMap API

 ## About